jhderojasUVa/ToDo/todo_node_server/README.md

 Will change the ToDo with id number 1 putting the content sent.
 Nothing more, nothing less

+## /refactor

+Clean the gaps between the IDs of the elements after some use.
+It's like the reorder in MySQL but more dirty.

 ## Do what you want

 Because it's so simple and need no libraries, do what ever you want, for example, -you can create a cache that stores the data on disk- or create an html files (on disk) to retrieve when the user calls some urls or whatever you want.
 It's free :)